A Probabilistic Approach to Trajectory-Based Optimal Experimental Design: Numerical Experiments

 The support cardinality---total number of feasible paths---in this case is $307,200$, with objective values $\utilityfunc$ displayed in \Cref{fig:coarse_bruteforce} (left).
 The utility evaluation for each trajectory took (on average) $0.3$ seconds, totaling approximately $27$ hours to generate brute-force results on a non-parallel platform.
 The global optimum path is unique (shown in \Cref{fig:coarse_bruteforce}, right) with minimum value $-21714.37$.
 The corresponding posterior variance field (diagonal of $\Cparampost$ in \eqref{eqn:Posterior_Params}) exhibits a substantial reduction in uncertainty relative to the prior variance field in \Cref{fig:AD_Setup}.

-Although the global optimum is unique, many trajectories attain near-optimal utility $\utilityfunc$, motivating exploration of the lower tail (e.g., lowest $1\%$ values), as in \Cref{fig:coarse_bruteforce}.
+The scatter plot in the middle panel of \Cref{fig:coarse_bruteforce} shows the utility values of all $307{,}200$ feasible paths against their path index.
+Although the global optimum (dashed line) is unique, a substantial number of paths attain near-optimal utility values, as also reflected by the concentration in the lower portion of the marginal distribution in the left panel.
+This observation motivates exploration of the lower tail (e.g., the lowest $1\%$ of values) rather than relying on a single best path, since sampling from a probabilistic policy can discover and exploit this rich set of near-optimal solutions.
 Accordingly, our goal is to learn a probabilistic policy that samples trajectories with objective/utility values close to the global optimum.